AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 ## 4.4 Mobile app stores {#4.4-mobile-app-stores}

-Safe{Wallet} mobile apps are distributed via [Apple AppStore](https://www.apple.com/app-store/) and [Google Play Store](https://play.google.com/).
+Ash Wallet mobile apps are distributed via [Apple AppStore](https://www.apple.com/app-store/) and [Google Play Store](https://play.google.com/).
 They most likely track user behavior when downloading apps from their stores as well as when using apps.
 We only have very limited access to that data.
 We can view aggregated statistics on installs and uninstalls.
 Grouping by device type, app version, language, carrier and country is possible.

 ## 4.5 Fingerprint/Touch ID/ Face ID {#4.5-fingerprint/touch-id/-face-id}

-We enable the user to unlock the Safe{Wallet} mobile app via biometrics information (touch ID or face ID).
+We enable the user to unlock the Ash Wallet mobile app via biometrics information (touch ID or face ID).
 This is a feature of the operating system.
 We do not store any of this data.
 Instead, the API of the operating system is used to validate the user input.
 If you have any further questions you should consult with your preferred mobile device provider or manufacturer.

 ## 4.6 Google Firebase {#4.6-google-firebase}